dawidhermann/flow-pipe/README.md

 ## Adapters

 Adapters are responsible for executing the actual HTTP requests.
 Flow-pipe uses a **modular adapter system** that allows you to choose the HTTP library that best fits your needs.
-Each adapter is a separate package, enabling better tree-shaking and smaller bundle sizes.
+Each adapter is a separate package.

-> **Recent Improvements**: Flow-pipe has been restructured as a monorepo with modular adapters.
-This enables:
-> - ✅ **Independent versioning** of each adapter
-> - ✅ **Better tree-shaking** - only include the adapter you use
-> - ✅ **Smaller bundle sizes** - no need to bundle unused adapters
-> - ✅ **Easy adapter switching** - swap adapters without code changes
-> - ✅ **Custom adapter support** - create and publish your own adapters

 ### Available Adapters